kalowey/portfolio/README.md

-# my name is kelly and this is my data science portfolio
+# My name is kelly An Aspiring Data Scientist
-###EDUCATION
+## EDUCATION